What is paint protection film (PPF)?

 Who buys ppf?

-Luxury, sports, EV, and pickup-truck owners — ~12% of US registered vehicles are candidates.
+Luxury, sports, EV, and pickup-truck owners make up a large and growing candidate pool.
 Frostbite Marketing's local-area campaigns target high-intent buyers in this segment from the day the shop opens, so new PPF operators don't have to build a marketing engine from scratch.

 How does Polar Tint price ppf to franchisees?

-Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our parent company.
+Franchisees source film, chemistry, and supplies directly through Glacier Manufacturing, our affiliate manufacturer.
 Pricing is just over manufacturing cost.
 Independent paint protection film (PPF) shops typically pay 20-40% more sourcing from distributors — that cost-basis gap is the structural economic advantage of the franchise model.

 What's the franchise cost to add ppf to my Polar Tint shop?